Thirst: Detection

-It is vital for organisms to be able to maintain their fluid levels in very narrow ranges.
+It is vital for organisms to be able to maintain their fluid levels within very narrow ranges.
 The goal is to keep the interstitial fluid, the fluid outside the cell, at the same concentration as the intracellular fluid, the fluid inside the cell.
 This condition is called isotonic and occurs when the same levels of solutes are present on either side of the cell membrane so that the net water movement is zero.
 If the interstitial fluid has a higher concentration of solutes (or a lower concentration of water) than the intracellular fluid, it will pull water out of the cell.
 This condition is called hypertonic and if enough water leaves the cell, it will not be able to perform essential chemical functions.
 The animal will then become thirsty in response to the demand for water in the cell.
 After the animal drinks water, the interstitial fluid becomes less concentrated of solutes (more concentrated of water) than the intracellular fluid and the cell will fill with water as it tries to equalize the concentrations.
 This condition is called hypotonic and can be dangerous because it can cause the cell to swell and rupture.
 One set of receptors responsible for thirst detects the concentration of interstitial fluid.
 The other set of receptors detects blood volume.